Freedom FilesFreedom Files

 Spouse or registered partner and dependent children up to age 25 (in education and unmarried) qualify on the principal application.
 The income threshold scales: spouse adds 50%, each child adds an additional minimum wage.

-5. Conversion path to M-visa
+5. Optional switch to an M-visa

 6. Stack savings against US income